mpromonet/v4l2tools/README.md

  - v4l2compress_h264 :

 >	read YUYV from a V4L2 capture device, compress in H264 format using libx264 and write to a V4L2 output device

+ - v4l2compress_jpeg :

+>	read YUYV from a V4L2 capture device, compress in JPEG format using libjpeg and write to a V4L2 output device

 Tools for Raspberry
 -------------------